iaminfinityiq/sm/sm/README.md

 # SM (stands for Stack and Memory), an esolang made by Infinity
-SM is a programming language, and is a fun project that I`d like to work with.
+SM is a programming language, and is a fun project that I'd like to work with.
 It is a simple project but yet can run programs with only the memory and stack.

 # NOTE
 This language uses a unique error code for each type of error
-1. For Windows: open cmd, run the program and type `echo %ERRORLEVEL% After you retrieved the error code, map it to the following errors it might occur in this file
+1. For Windows: open cmd, run the program and type `echo %ERRORLEVEL%` After you retrieved the error code, map it to the following errors it might occur in this file

 # Settings